TPC Sawgrass Stadium Course: Is it Worth $600 Green Fees?

 Every golfer dreams of playing TPC Sawgrass.

-Each May (soon to be March) we watch The Players, we see the drama, and we marvel at the best golfers in the world.
+May March (that still feels weird) we watch The Players, we see the drama, and we marvel at the best golfers in the world.

 And don’t get me started on how many times I’ve teed it up already in various Tiger Woods video games.